I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_signalsynchronizationobject2.md

 ## Members

-`BroadcastContext`

-[in] An array of D3DKMT_HANDLE data types that represent kernel-mode handles to the additional contexts to broadcast the event to.
-The D3DDDI_MAX_BROADCAST_CONTEXT constant, which is defined as 64, defines the maximum number of contexts that the OpenGL ICD can broadcast the event to.

-The original context that the <b>hContext</b> member specifies and that owns the event is not an element in the <b>BroadcastContext</b> array.
-For example, if the <b>BroadcastContext</b> array contains one element, the OpenGL ICD sends the event to the owning context (<b>hContext</b>) and broadcasts to that one additional context.

-`BroadcastContextCount`

-[in] The number of additional contexts in the array that <b>BroadcastContext</b> specifies.

-`Flags`

-[in] A <a href="..\d3dukmdt\ns-d3dukmdt-_d3dddicb_signalflags.md">D3DDDICB_SIGNALFLAGS</a> structure that indicates, in bit-field flags, signaling behavior.

 `hContext`

 [in] A kernel-mode handle to a context that signals the synchronization events in the array that the <b>ObjectHandleArray</b> member specifies.